hpsawant7887/ecommerce/README.md

 `workflows/build_and_push_docker_image.yaml`

 ## AWS STS
-Before running aws or kubectl or helm commands, export aws credentials to yur shell environment.
+Before running aws or kubectl or helm commands, export aws credentials to your shell environment.
 The `aws_sts.sh` script will generate export commands that you can run.
 ```
 $./ecommerce/bin/aws_sts.sh
 Run following to export AWS sts creds to your shell env